Overview

 Duration of the Programme

-A candidate shall complete the requirements for the degree in one academic year of full-time study following admission to the Honours programme.
+- A full-time candidate shall normally complete the requirements for the degree within one academic year of commencing the programme;

 Level of Award of the Degree